 The Student Activities Office offers opportunities for students to connect with the campus community.
+The Office of Student www.cccc.edu/campus-life

-The Student Ambassadors program and Student Government Association are housed within the Student Activities Office.
-This office also oversees all clubs and organizations, student leadership programs, the Angel Tree program, and plans fun, interactive programs both in-person and virtually.
+Activities oversees the Student Government Association, all student clubs and organizations, student leadership programs, the Angel Tree program, and plans fun, interactive, and educational programs both on-campus and virtually.
+All events and activities hosted by the Office of Student Activities are completely free for all students.